janv/john-carmack-plan-archive/by_year/johnc_plan_1997.md

 * trans33, trans66, flow flags in gl
 * damped warp modulation in gl
-* ref_soft running with new data
+* `ref_soft` running with new data

-+ shots are exploding on the sky again
+\+ shots are exploding on the sky again
-+ auto set window contents if translucent
+\+ auto set window contents if translucent
-+ don't set qe4 texture unless notexture
+\+ don't set qe4 texture unless notexture
-+ try new console background
+\+ try new console background
-+ finish animation cycling
+\+ finish animation cycling

-detail brushes could be extended to be destroyable new texture specification by three points? check -tmpin -tmpout in bsp utils rename texinfo to surfinfo? pitch change during jumping minimized window notification when a new client joins? should origin brushes be included in bsp file for completeness? use nodraw flag pitch change when ducking qrad light bleeds
+detail brushes could be extended to be destroyable
+new texture specification by three points?
+check -tmpin -tmpout in bsp utils
+rename texinfo to surfinfo?
+pitch change during jumping
+minimized window notification when a new client joins?
+should origin brushes be included in bsp file for completeness?
+use nodraw flag
+pitch change when ducking
+qrad light bleeds

-### John Carmack's .plan for Aug 11, 1997
+## John Carmack's .plan for Aug 11, 1997

 * don't set qe4 texture unless notexture
 * don't set qe4 texture on cancel unless changed